myersw12/wimax_ldpc_lib/README.md

   * CMake
   * Compiler with OpenMP support (standard with GCC v4.9 and later.
 For macOS, see instructions below.)
   * [VOLK](http://libvolk.org/)
+  * MathGL- v2.3.3, used to plot BER curves
+      * to install on Ubuntu 16.04: `sudo apt-get install mathgl libmgl-dev`

 ## Encoder